Semester: Spring 2020

 Learning Outcomes: The students are expected to learn the basic structural and physical properties of the materials such as electrical, magnetic, optical properties.
 The student should be able to look at the symmetry of the material and form there predict the physical properties of this material.
 In addition, the student should be able to pick the appropriate technique, which is necessary for the characterization of related material property.

 Teaching Method: The teaching method is by two weekly face to face meetings.
 There is one PS per week for the assigned problems and homeworks.
-There are also two LAB sessions to analyze the presentation material using different techniques such as x-ray diffraction, photoluminescence, infrared absorption, and Raman scattering.
+Students are also expected to analyze the presentation material using different techniques such as x-ray diffraction, photoluminescence, infrared absorption, and Raman scattering.
 The presentation material will be identified using these techniques and will be presented in the presentation part of the course.

 Recommended Textbook: Fundamentals of Solid State Engineering, 3rd Edition, Manijeh Razeghi, Northwestern University, Illinois, ISBN: 978-0-387-92167-9, 2009, 764 pages (e-book through the library)

 Presentation: You will make a presentation on a selected material.
-The presentations will be conducted during the weeks of December 09, December 16, and December 23 on Wednesday (and Fridays as rainday) during B06.
 10 steps to successful presentations are given under resources menu.

 Final report: You will submit a final report for your presentation.
 10 steps to successful reports are given under resources menu.